 Outside of the program’s core mission of teaching the first-year general institute requirements in an interactive, small-class setting, ESG has a proud history of being the birthplace of a wide variety of educational experiments.
 Some of these experiments have taken on a life of their own outside of ESG and become part of the MIT mainstream experience.
 ESG provides a fertile ground for students and staff alike to take part in initiatives that include a successful and diverse seminar series; a one-of-a-kind training program for first-time undergraduate teaching assistants; and a communications initiative that helps students develop and create educational video content at a high level.

 ESG Seminar Series

 ESG sponsors 5-10 six-unit pass/fail seminars each year on a variety of innovative subjects not covered in the regular curriculum, including psychology, chemistry, social networking, mathematics, and physics.
 Many seminars are student-generated; ESG allows upper-class students with a passion for a particular subject to propose a seminar and, with faculty supervision, to develop and teach it.
 These seminars are open to all MIT students as well as ESG students and are intended to be hands-on and experiential in nature.

 ESG TA Training Program

-Every year ESG hires approximately 25 undergraduates, most of whom have been freshman at ESG, to work as teaching assistants and graders.
+Every year ESG hires approximately 25 undergraduates, most of whom were at ESG for their first year, to work as teaching assistants and graders.
 ESG supports these first-time TAs by offering ES.200, the ESG Teaching Seminar.
 This seminar provides guidance, supervision, and a safe environment for TAs to share their teaching experiences and learn from one another.
-TAs at ESG are an invaluable resource, not only because of the expertise in a given subject but also for their past experience as freshman.
+TAs at ESG are an invaluable resource, not only because of the expertise in a given subject but also for their past experience as first-year students.
 Having recently been through ESG as a student themselves, they teach with a unique empathy and insight.
-This peer teaching experience adds a layer of depth to freshman learning and adds value to the program as a whole.
+This peer teaching experience adds a layer of depth to first-year learning and adds value to the program as a whole.